Purpose of the Transition IEP Planning Meeting

 • What kinds of aids help me? (e.g. tape recorder, computer, calculator, friend taking notes for me, buddy)

-• For a secondary student, as a part of the inventory, you could use a chart (see following example) listing goals she is willing to work on in each class or deficit area.
+• For a secondary student, as a part of the inventory, you could use a chart (see the following example) listing goals she is willing to work on in each class or deficit area.

 Class Area Skills Needed